 Kouprey (Wild Ox): The National Mammal of Cambodia

 Koupreys measure 2.1 m to 2.3 m along the head and body, not including a 1m tail, and stand 1.7 to 1.9 m high at the shoulder.
 Their weight is reportedly from 680 to 910 kg, nearly a ton.
-Koupreys have tall, narrow, bodies, long legs and humped backs.
-They can be grey, dark brown or black.
+Koupreys have tall, narrow, bodies, long legs, and humped backs.
+They can be grey, dark brown, or black.
 The horns of the female are lyre-shaped with antelope-like upward spirals.
 The horns of the male are wide and arch forward and upward, they begin to fray at the tips at about three years of age.
 Both sexes have notched nostrils and long tails.

 Koupreys live in low, partially forested hills, where they eat mainly grasses.
 Their preferred habitat is open forest and savannas often near thick monsoon forests.
 They are diurnal, eating in the open at night and under the forest cover during the day.
-They usually travel up to 15 km in a night.
+They usually travel up to 15 km a night.
 They live in herds of up to 20 and are usually led by a single female.
 These herds generally consist of cows and calves but have bulls during the dry season.
 Older males form bachelor herds.
 Many herds are known to break up and rejoin as they travel and have been found to be mixed in with herds of banteng or wild buffalo.
-Their breeding season is started during April and delivered in December or January.
+Their breeding season is started during April and is delivered in December or January.
 The Pregnancy of female Koupreys is in the 8 to 9 months and only one baby is born.
-The pregnant Koupreys leave the herds in deep forest to give birth, and when their children grow old for a month, they bring their newborn back to the herds.
+The pregnant Koupreys leave the herds in the deep forest to give birth, and when their children grow old for a month, they bring their newborns back to the herds.

-Historical distribution of this species included Cambodia, southern Laos, southern Thailand, and western Vietnam.
+The historical distribution of this species included Cambodia, southern Laos, southern Thailand, and western Vietnam.
 They are thought to be extinct in all areas outside of Cambodia.
 If still extant, it likely exists in Lomphat Wildlife Sanctuary (Ratanakiri Province), Phnom Prich Wildlife Sanctuary, Mondulkiri Protected Forest, Seima Biodiversity Conservation Area, and some provinces including Siem Reap, Odor Meanchey, and Preah Vihear.

-As mentioned above, it is related to the beauty of Grey Ox, which is defined as a national symbol.
+As mentioned above, it is related to the beauty of the Grey Ox, which is defined as a national symbol.
 The features of Grey Ox are as follow: